 Frank gripped the phone a little harder.
 “Who is this?
 Carrie, is that you?”

-Again a pause, and the monotonic male voice concluded, “Take precautions.
+Again a pause, until at last the monotone male voice concluded, “Take precautions.
 Watch your back.”

 “But who are you?
 What precautions?
 What’s going on?”
 Frank asked.